 Personal injury

-Is it illegal to ride your bicycle on the pavement?
+Is it illegal to ride a bike on the pavement?

 The simple answer to this is yes.
-Section 72 of the Highway Act 1835 prohibits ‘wilfully riding’ on footpaths, which refers to the path at the side of a carriageway.
+Rule 64 of the Highway Code states you must not cycle on a pavement.
+This is supported by section 72 of the Highway Act 1835, which prohibits ‘wilfully riding’ on footpaths, this refers to the path at the side of a carriageway.
 The original law from 1835 doesn’t refer to bicycles or cyclists (as bicycles weren’t in such common use in England as they are today) and it doesn’t mention pavements - as this is a modern word.
 However, the interpretation is clear - it’s not legal for a cyclist to ride their bike on the pavement.
-The Highway Code also states: “You must not cycle on a pavement.”

 The offence of riding a bike on the pavement is punishable by an on-the-spot fine, a fixed penalty notice of £30.
 This is charged under Schedule 3 and Section 51 of the Road Traffic Offenders Act 1988.

-Generally speaking, only a very small number of cyclists are issued with a penalty for riding on the pavement in the UK.
+In a lot of cases there is leniency, especially if the cyclist is seen to be being considerate of pedestrians walking by.
 Most police officers, if they spot a cyclist breaking the law, would informally warn the person that what they’re doing is illegal and advise them to dismount or leave the pavement immediately.
+Due to this, only a very small number of cyclists are fined for riding on the pavement in the UK.

 However, repeat offenders or those who put pedestrians or others in danger could be fined or face legal action.
 In fact, Greater Manchester Police conducted a two-week crackdown on inconsiderate cycling behaviour in 2015.
 This involved handing out over 40 fines to cyclists who were caught ignoring red traffic lights, having no lights on their bike and riding on pavements.